neonorb/project-asiago/README.md

 ```

 # Contributing
+If you'd like to contribute, checkout the issues pages on all the repos.
+If you find something you want to work on, be it a bug fix or an entirly new feature, go ahead!

-If you'd like to contribute, you will need a GPG key to sign your commits with.
-There is a great tutorial over here: http://blog.dpg.io/articles/gpg-linux.
+You will need a GPG key to sign your commits with, there is a great tutorial over [here](http://blog.dpg.io/articles/gpg-linux).
+You will also want to [add it to your GitHub account](https://help.github.com/articles/adding-a-new-gpg-key-to-your-github-account/).
 Once you have the GPG key, you will want to fork the desired repository, make your changes and **make sure you sign the commit**.
 Then you can submit a push request.

 # Code Style Guide
 Try to keep the style similar to what we have already.
 Main points: